ykang23/ykang23/Summer Research/README.txt

 Under the supervision of Professor Bruce Maxwell
 Background: The project is aimed to develop an automatic detection and labelling of shot-types in film to help film studies at kino lab.
 Methods: Transfer Learning
-* Refer to the Presentation.ppt file for more details
+* Refer to the Presentation.pptx file for more details

 Files:
 getframe.py : writes the frame and its annotations at the frame number specified by the user to the directory